United States invasion of Grenada: United States

-The invasion showed problems with the American "information apparatus," which Time magazine described as still being in "some disarray" three weeks after the invasion.
+The invasion showed misalignment within the American "information apparatus", which Time magazine described as still being in "some disarray" three weeks after the invasion.
 For example, the State Department falsely claimed that a mass grave had been discovered which held 100 bodies of islanders who had been killed by communist forces.
 Major General Norman Schwarzkopf, deputy commander of the invasion force, said that 160 Grenadian soldiers and 71 Cubans had been killed during the invasion; the Pentagon had given a count of 59 Cuban and Grenadian deaths.
 Ronald H. Cole's report for the Joint Chiefs of Staff showed an even lower count.

-Also of concern were the problems that the invasion showed with the military.
+Also of concern were the problems that the invasion exposed in military planning and operations.
 There was a lack of intelligence about Grenada which exacerbated the difficulties faced by the quickly assembled invasion force.
 For example, they did not know that the students were actually at two different campuses, and there was a 30-hour delay in reaching students at the second campus.
-Maps provided to soldiers on the ground were tourist maps on which military grid reference lines were drawn by hand to report locations of units and request artillery and aircraft fire support.
-They also did not show topography and were not marked with crucial positions.
-Navy ships providing naval gunfire and Marine, Air Force, and Navy fighter-bomber support aircraft providing close air support mistakenly killed American ground forces due to differences in charts and location coordinates, data, and methods of calling for fire support.
-Communications between services were also not compatible and hindered the coordination of operations.
-The landing strip was drawn by hand on the map given to some members of the invasion force.
+Maps provided to soldiers on the ground (to report locations of units and request artillery and aircraft fire support) were tourist maps on which military grid reference lines were drawn by hand.
+These maps did not show topography and were not marked with crucial positions.
+Communications between services were not compatible and hindered the coordination of operations.
+Maps given to some members of the invasion force had their landing strips drawn by hand.

 Reagan attempted to use the invasion of Grenada to end Vietnam Syndrome, a term used in reference to the American public's aversion to overseas conflicts that resulted from the Vietnam War.
 After the invasion, on 13 December 1983, Reagan asserted that "our days of weakness are over.
 Our military forces are back on their feet and standing tall."

 Goldwater–Nichols Act

-The Department of Defense recognized a need for improved communications and coordination among the branches of the American military.
-Congress investigated many of the problems and passed the Goldwater-Nichols Act of 1986 (Pub.
+The Department of Defense recognized a need for improved communications and coordination among the branches of the U.S. military.
+Congress investigated many of the problems and passed the Goldwater–Nichols Act of 1986 (Pub.
 L.99–433).
 This act reworked the command structure of the military, making the most sweeping changes to the Department of Defense since the department was established in the National Security Act of 1947.
 It increased the power of the Chairman of the Joint Chiefs of Staff and advanced the concept of unified joint forces organized under one command.